 - Add finely chopped or pureéd fruit to yogurt and freeze in popsicle molds–pure refreshment on a hot day

-> - granola (try this chocolate olive oil granola)
+- Mix in granola (try this chocolate olive oil granola)

-> - cookie crumbs including vanilla wafers, graham crackers, and chocolate chip cookies your grandkids left behind
+- Cookie crumbs including vanilla wafers, graham crackers, and chocolate chip cookies

-> My current fave is this yogurt/ice cream combo made by combining plain yogurt with ice cream.
+My current fave is this yogurt/ice cream combo made by combining plain yogurt with ice cream.
 The tang of the yogurt plays nicely with the sweetness of ice cream.
 Stirring them together makes a creamier mixture than either yogurt or ice cream have by themselves.

-> At the moment, we like Halo Ice Cream.
-They aren’t paying me to say this, but it’s a low-carb ice cream we enjoy.
+At the moment, we like Halo Ice Cream.
+Of course, they aren’t paying me to say this, but it’s a low-carb ice cream we enjoy.

-> Halo is not overly creamy on its own.
+Halo is not overly creamy on its own.
 Consequently, adding yogurt ramps up the creaminess factor.
 Try it and see if the texture of the combination doesn’t remind you of soft-serve yogurt.

-> Alternatively, try adding plain yogurt to your favorite vanilla ice cream of any brand.
-It’s a good way to get more protein. (wink, wink)
+Alternatively, try adding plain yogurt to your favorite vanilla ice cream of any brand.
+It’s an excellent way to get more protein. (wink, wink)

-> More ideas for how to make Greek yogurt taste good:
+More ideas for how to make Greek yogurt taste good:

 Click on any photo or title below for more details.